 For comparison with previous work \citep{Stergioulas_etal_2004, Iosif_Stergioulas_2014}, we construct three sequences of equilibrium models using the new differential rotation law \eqref{eq:Uryuetal_rotlaw8}:

 \begin{itemize} \item Sequence A is a constant rest mass sequence with $M_0 = 1.506$. \item Sequence B is a constant central energy density sequence with $\epsilon_c = 1.444 \times 10^{-3}$. \item Sequence C is a constant central energy density sequence with $\epsilon_c = 3.3 \times 10^{-3}$. \end{itemize} We note that the central energy density value of sequence C, which is the most relativistic out of the three sequences, is determined taking into account remarks in \citet{Takami_etal_2011} and \citet{Giacomazzo_etal_2011} concerning the location of the secular and dynamical instabilities.
-However, see also \citet[section 9.2]{Friedman_Stergioulas_2013} for a summary on axisymmetric stability and turning points, where the difference between indices $\Gamma$ (governing the equilibrium EOS) and $\Gamma_1$ (governing dynamical oscillations) is highlighted.
+We note that the faster rotating equilibrium models of sequence C could be both secularly and dynamically unstable.
+For the KEH rotation law, \citet{Weih_etal_2018} showed that the dynamical instability occurs well before the turning points of constant-angular-momentum sequences\footnote{The latter are used to locate the secular axisymmetric instability in uniformly rotating stars.}.
+See also \citet[section 9.2]{Friedman_Stergioulas_2013} for a summary on axisymmetric stability and turning points, where the difference between indices $\Gamma$ (governing the equilibrium EOS) and $\Gamma_1$ (governing dynamical oscillations) is highlighted.
 This means that for realistic (i.e. hot) stars the instability limit will not be the same as in the case of cold stars.
 In particular, the difference between secular and dynamical instability for hot stars could be larger than the corresponding difference for cold stars.
-For the scope of our work, the selected energy density value for sequence C can be considered as being on the safe side, while remaining (more than) adequately relativistic.